hapax/hapax.github.io/research.md

   talk, providing context/motivation for a [recent breakthough](https://arxiv.org/abs/2001.04383) in complexity theory. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
 The skinny on sphere packing and conformal field theory.
-Draft notes for a group talk.
+Draft of a group talk.
 - [*Chaos and thermalisation*](assets/chaos.pdf) (2018).
 In quantum
   mechanics, "chaotic" can mean either "looks random" or "spreads exponentially quickly".
 A brief introduction to both notions.